How to Set Outcome‑Based Objectives

 Outcome-based objectives align $1M+ portfolios with financial goals, driving precision performance.
 These strategies, backed by 40+ years of fiduciary expertise, reveal how to set measurable targets to optimize returns and resilience for investors and NIL athletes.

-Without them, portfolios drift, bloated by inefficiencies or misaligned risks, costing 1–2% in annual returns (Vanguard, 2024).
-Federal capital gains taxes (20%), the 3.8% Net Investment Income Tax (NIIT), and state levies (up to 13.3%) exacerbate losses from poor planning.
+Without clear goals, portfolios can drift, rack up unnecessary risk, and lose 1–2% in returns each year (Vanguard, 2024).
+Federal capital gains tax (20%), the 3.8% Net Investment Income Tax (NIIT), and state taxes (up to 13.3%) only make matters worse for those with poor planning.

 The Power of Outcome-Based Objectives